Pendharkar

 Pendharkar is a family name that may be found in Marathi Brahmin families.

 History

-A small village called 'Pendhari' is the original place of all Pendharkars.
-Pendhari is in Sindhudurg district of Maharashtra.
+A small village called 'Pendhri' is the original place of all Pendharkars.
+Pendhri is in Sindhudurg district of Maharashtra.
 It is a place 10–12 km from Talere.
 State Transport buses going to Kharepatan or Vijaydurg go via Talere.

 'Sthaneshwar Mahadev' and Goddess 'Mahalakshmi' of Kolhapur are the family gods of Pendharkars.